YenaKC/space-hio-hacks/README.md

 ## How to Play

-- Use the keyboard to move the player
+- Use the left and right arrow keys to move
+- Press Space to shoot
+- Destroy HONRAN enemies to increase your score
 - Avoid enemy collisions
-- Survive as long as possible
-- Earn the highest score possible
+- Reach 500 points to arrive at YOSEA and complete the mission

 ## Links